 - Click Top Programs, Top Websites, Internet, Screenshots and other tabs on the left side to view user activities.

 - Select a user and/or a computer name on the right side to filter the logs.

 - New logs should appear in the web console every 1-2 minutes, or less often, depending on the number of monitored computer and your network connection speed.
 Click Reload button inside the web console to view the latest information.

 SoftActivity Webapp Administration

 In the Webapp’s Admin Panel Administrator can:

 - Create and manage limited accounts for additional supervisors and managers.
 Provide them with access to the web console for viewing logs.
 Go to Administrator Panel – Manager Accounts tab:

 - Create and manage accounts for other admins for the webapp.
 Go to Admin Panel – Manager Accounts tab

 - Set the retention policy for stored logs, i.e. how long the system will keep recorded logs.
 By default, logs will be stored indefinitely and may use all hard drive space.
 Go to Admin Panel – Application Settings tab.

 - Organize monitored users in groups and assign access permissions for supervisors to groups or individual users.
 Go to Administrator Panel – Monitored User Groups tab and Monitored Users tab.

-- Delete logs from the system for some users you don’t need anymore: Admin Panel – Monitored Users tab, click a user, click Delete User button.
+- In order to delete logs from the system for some users you don’t need anymore: Admin Panel – Monitored Users tab, click a user name, click Delete User button.
 It will remove their logs and screenshots.

 - Setup weekly email reports of users activity.
 Click your user name in the top right corner – Edit Account – Email reports tab.
 Enable the check box and select a day when you want to receive a report for the past 7 days.
 Usually it’s Monday.